PreEmptive logo

 Dynamic data masking protects data at the exact moment users are accessing it.
 While your original data remains intact in your database, dynamic data masking only allows users with certain permission sets to see the unmasked data.

-Dynamic data masking is primarily used as a role-based tactic for customer support applications.
+Dynamic masking is primarily used as a role-based tactic for customer support applications.
 This allows your support team to do their jobs while protecting medical records, credit card data, passwords, and other sensitive information.

 On-the-fly data masking is ideal for data migrations, replication, or integration processes because it provides a safe layer of protection when your users’ data is at its most vulnerable.

-Deterministic and Non-Deterministic Masking
+Deterministic and non-deterministic masking

-However, since the same input always has the same equivalent masked volume, deterministic masking can be reverse-engineered by an enterprising attacker, much like an enigma machine.
+However, since the same input always has the same equivalent masked volume, deterministic masking can be reverse-engineered by an enterprising attacker, much like an Enigma machine.
 There is also a risk that the data could lose its anonymity, especially if there are correlations between the masked values and the original data.

 Substitution